 DANIELLE K. KILGO

-Before pursuing my doctoral degree, I worked as a photographer, designer, and writer.
+Prior to pursuing my research career, I worked as a photographer, designer, and writer.
 I also worked in higher education administration, serving as a public relations specialist, responsible for print and web publication creation, marketing & recruitment, design, writing, photography, and social media management.

 I received my doctorate in Journalism from the University of Texas at Austin in August 2017.
 I also received my Bachelor's degree in Journalism & Public Relations in December 2008 from Baylor University and my master's degree in Journalism, New Media & Public Relations in August 2013 from Baylor University.
 I am the official director of chaos for two extraordinary children and am the "okayest" dog mom to two hyper terriers.